rfc-editor/errata-report-process/draft-rpc-errata-process.md

 ##  Erratum Report Announcements {#erratum-report-announcements}

-Like the notification of submissions, the announcement of a verified erratum report varies by Stream:
+Like the notification of submissions, the announcement of a verified erratum report varies by stream:

 Notifications are determined by stream and type of erratum report.